Service Policy: Registration

 If You Lose Your Card

-Please contact the Library immediately if your library card is lost or stolen as you are responsible for any borrowed items.
-There is a $1.00 replacement fee for lost or missing library cards.
+Please contact the Library immediately if your library card is lost or stolen, as you are responsible for any borrowed items.
+There is a $1.00 fee for replacement library cards.

 #003-2002